Krzysztof37/portfolioLabCharity/readme.md

 The application is used to donate to the foundation.
 It has the following functions: registration, login, gift transfer, administrator control panel and contact form.
-Technologies: Java, Spring Boot, Spring Security, Hibernate, Spring Data
+Technologies: Java, Spring Boot, Spring Security, Hibernate, Spring Data.
 DB: mySQL